 No, for the simple reason that we do not warehouse.
 That was and remains the premise of print-on-demand publishing.
 Even large, venerable publishing houses, such as Random House, and university presses, such as Oxford University Press, use the POD model because renting warehouse space is no longer feasible in today’s uncertain market.

 3. Do you accept returns?

-No, for the reason that we do not warehouse.
+No, for the same reason that we do not warehouse.

 4. Do you offer discounts?

-5. When people purchase books directly from me, how much do I charge then?
+5. When people purchase books directly from me, how much do I charge them?

 6. What are your fees?

 Fees are determined by the amount of content and the work involved in producing your book.
 Fees are settled upon by agreement between the author and the publisher via the publishing contract.

 7. Are my books just published one at a time?

 Yes and no. Yes, in that multiple copies are not published simultaneously.
 No, because you can order as few or as many books as you like.
 In other words, regardless of whether you order one book or 1,000 books, they will come off the press one at a time.
 They are not necessarily only sold one at a time.

 8. My book costs one price, but I see that Amazon is selling at a different price.
 Which one is correct?

 Your price.
 There are some so-called satellite stores that try to cash in on your book by claiming to sell it via Amazon.com for a lot more (to pocket money) or a lot less, all because these “cyberthugs” are simply wanting to cause trouble as they haven’t anything better to do than be stupid bullies—sorry to offend anyone who is a stupid bully.
 They have no affiliation with either Amazon or the Intermundia Press, LLC., and should be both avoided and ignored.